 Sullivan is a tiny town located in the state of Ohio.
 With a population of 603 people and just one neighborhood, Sullivan is the 645th largest community in Ohio.
-Much of the housing stock in Sullivan was built prior to World War II, making it one of the older and more historic towns in the country.
+Sullivan has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Sullivan, you'll notice that it is more blue-collar than most other communities in America.
-46.54% of Sullivan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sullivan is a blue-collar town, with 46.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sullivan is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Sullivan who work in sales jobs (23.87%), healthcare suport services (15.04%), and business and financial occupations (6.21%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sullivan has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sullivan a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.